Nathan Arnold: Boston United

 On 1 June 2018, Arnold left Lincoln City, following a mutual termination of his contract.
 The following day, he joined Boston United on a one-year contract, which also included a management role.

 On 6 October 2018, Arnold left the club by mutual consent.

 Altrincham

 In June 2019, Arnold signed for Altrincham after six months away from football.
 He left the club on 21 August 2019.

 International career

 On 27 August 2008, Arnold received an England C call-up by manager Paul Fairclough along with his Mansfield teammate Jonathan D'Laryea for the match against Bosnia-Herzegovina, which England lost 6–2.

 Managerial career

 Arnold joined Bourne Town in August 2020, and was appointed joint player manager alongside Simon Dawes.

-The team only played nine games before the season was abandoned due to Covid 19 restrictions.
+The team only played nine games before the season was abandoned due to COVID-19 restrictions.
 He left the club in May 2021.

 In June 2021, Newark Town appointed him as their First Team Manager.

 Arnold resigned his position with Newark Town at the end of the 2021–22 season and was appointed manager of local rivals Newark and Sherwood United.

 On 9 November 2022, Arnold was appointed manager of Cleethorpes Town.
+He left the club via mutual consent in March 2023.

+On 1 November 2023, Arnold was appointed joint manager of Sleaford Town Football Club, working alongside Tom Ward.
+He left Sleaford in May the following year.

+In December 2024, he was appointed manager of Grantham Town.
+Having been unable to win a match in charge, he resigned following relegation in April 2025.